⃝ Follow me on Facebook ⃝

 Who Am I?

-My name is Christopher.
-(My last name is pronounced Lar’sen.) I am a Canadian writer and researcher, trained as a journalist and historian.
-I will soon be defending my doctoral dissertation in history.
+I go by Christopher, and my last name is pronounced in English as Lar’sen. I am a Canadian writer and researcher, trained as a journalist and historian.
 In addition to my scholarly research, I work in print, broadcast, film, and new media.
 I aim to bridge multimedia, scholarship, and public education in my work.
 I teach online and in-person courses on modern history, particularly in North America, Europe, and the world, with thematic concentrations on religion, science, and the environment.
 I conduct public seminars, workshops, and media work on my research.

 What Do I Study?

 My research focuses on how people experience and study physical and tangible phenomena that has eluded easy scientific or medical explanation.
 I specialize in studying experiences and phenomena that are extraordinary or unusual (often called paranormal, psychosomatic, spiritual, or mystical) that tend to transform the lives of those who experience them.
 These things deeply influence the cultural imagination.
 And they tend to be controversial.
 My doctoral research project examines how people reimagined the poltergeist phenomenon as a psychokinetic force – that is, people who were the focus of these spontaneous physical events were thought to somehow affect their physical environments with power of mind.
 My next step is to expand that study as a book-length project, Mischievous Forces.

 I will list upcoming news, talks, and projects right here, or you can follow my Facebook page.